iv-org/documentation/Database-Information-and-Maintenance.md

-Invidious needs one PostgreSQL database with five tables.
+Invidious needs one PostgreSQL database which has the following tables.

 `channel_videos` Stores truncated video info, used to create user feeds
 `channels` Stores UCID and author name